secretstartups/handbook/content/handbook/security/security-operations/sirt/sec-incident-response.md

 ### Incident Response Process - this guide covers the following activities for all identified security incidents

 1. Detection
-    - The SIRT, other internal, or external entity identifies a Security or Privacy Event that may be the result of a potential exploitation of a Security Vulnerability or Weakness, or that may the result of an innocent error
+    - The SIRT, other internal, or external entity identifies a Security or Privacy event or risk that may be the result of a potential exploitation of a Security Vulnerability or Weakness, or that may be the result of a misconfiguration, or an innocent error
-    - One of our Security detection controls identifies event outside of the established security baseline
+    - One of our Security detection controls identifies event(s) outside of the established security baseline
-    - A security issue is [escalated into an incident](/handbook/security/#reporting-vulnerabilities-and-security-issues ) as a preventative measure
+    - A security issue is [escalated into an incident](/handbook/security/#reporting-vulnerabilities-and-security-issues ) out of an abudance of caution and to validate any assumptions
 1. Analysis
     - SIRT determines whether the reported security or privacy event is in actuality security or a privacy event
     - SIRT determines the incident severity and priority based on the following [incident classification]({{< ref "severity-matrix" >}}) methodology
 1. Containment
+    - Prevent the spread of unauthorized or malicious use of the affected system or data
-    - Mitigates the root cause of the incident to prevent further damage or exposure
+    - Mitigates and eventualy fully remediates the root cause of the incident to prevent further damage or exposure
     - SIRT may implement additional controls to minimize the damage as a result of the incident
     - Determine if it is safe to continue operations with the affected system
     - Permit or deny the operations of the affected system